nicho7684/nicho7684.github.io/README.md

 ### About me

-- 🎓 Studying Information Technology — coursework in Java/OOP, networking, IoT, and e-commerce systems
+- 🎓 Studying in Basic Technician Certificate in Information and Communication Technology (ICT)
 - 🐧 Running Arch Linux with Hyprland, deep in dotfiles and Wayland configuration
 - 🌐 Interested in self-hosting, homelab setups (Proxmox, Docker), and networking fundamentals
 - 💡 Currently exploring a side project called **Accountable** — a human-to-human accountability app
+- 📱other web development projects
 - 📍 Based in Dar es Salaam, Tanzania

 ### Tech stack